Spectral analysis of attached and separated turbulent flows over a Gaussian-shaped bump: Methodology

 \subsection{Computational domain}

-A sketch of the computational domain is shown in figure \ref{fig:domain}.
+A sketch of the computational domain is shown in figure~\ref{fig:domain_full}.
 Here, the extent of the axes indicates the size of the computational domain used for LSA and RA.
 The extent of the data-assimilated mean flows is indicated by the blue area.
 Outside the blue area in the far field, nearest-neighbour extrapolation is applied to the mean field quantities.
-In order to suppress spurious free stream modes, the RA energy norm is constrained to the cyan-coloured area.
-This is realized by using a corresponding weight matrix $\mathsfbi{W}_r$.
+In order to suppress spurious free stream modes, the RA energy norm is constrained to the blue-coloured area in figure~\ref{fig:domain_zoom}.
+This is realized by using a corresponding weight matrix $\mathsfbi{W}_r$ in equation~\ref{eq:RA_opt_problem}.
+We do not apply a spatial restriction on the forcing.
 To ensure numerical stability, sponging is applied, which absorbs and minimizes reflections from computational boundaries outside the region of interest \citep{Bodony2006_sponge}.
 The sponge level is zero within the rectangle defined by $-0.4\leq x\leq 3$, $0\leq y \leq 0.4$ and grows exponentially with the distance to the closest point on the rectangle.
-Contours of the sponge level are shown in figure \ref{fig:domain}.
-The linear analyses are performed using \textit{FELiCS} \citep{kaiser_FELiCS_2023}, an in-house finite element solver for linearised mean field methods.
+Contours of the sponge level are shown in figure~\ref{fig:domain_full}.
+The linear analyses are performed using \textit{FELiCS} \citep{kaiser_FELiCS_2023}, an open-source finite element solver for linearised mean field methods.
+Additional information regarding the implementation of the RA can be found in the documentation available at \url{https://felics.eu/}.
+The discretisation is performed on a triangular mesh.
+A close-up of the mesh near the bump surface is shown in figure~\ref{fig:domain_mesh}.